jlahijani/awesome-processwire/README.md

 * [WireHttp class](https://processwire.com/api/ref/wire-http/)

 ## Staying Up-to-date
-Here's a quick guide on how to stay up-to-date with ProcessWire, both in terms in code and community activity:
+Here's a quick guide on how to stay up-to-date with ProcessWire, both in terms of code and community activity:

 - Use the [dev branch](https://github.com/processwire/processwire/tree/dev).
 Follow the [commitment history](https://github.com/processwire/processwire/commits/dev).
 - View the [weekly update posted by Ryan in the forum "News and Announcements" section of the forum](https://processwire.com/talk/forum/7-news-amp-announcements/), generally on Fridays between 12:00pm to 3:00pm PST.
 Depending on what's happening in a particular week, the weekly update may include a dedicated blog post.